31 Fun Jobs That Pay $20 an Hour or More with Little School

 Top Jobs That Pay $20 an Hour and Up

-Below are 31 truly engaging careers that pay, on average, $20 dollars or more per hour and are relatively quick to train for.
+Below are 31 truly engaging jobs that pay 20 dollars an hour or more, on average, and are relatively quick to train for.
 Several of them are even among the fastest-growing jobs in America.
 Check out the following categories to find some high-paying careers that might interest you:

 (Note: Wage and salary data is from the U.S. Bureau of Labor Statistics' 2015 Occupational Employment Statistics.
 And job growth data, where included, is from the bureau's 2014 to 2024 projections in the 2016-17 edition of the Occupational Outlook Handbook.)